platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 # GlueScript

-GlueScript is a tool for responding to activities in Platform.sh projects and environments, such as branching, merging, synchronizing, activating, deactivating.
-You can write GlueScript code that runs in the Platform.sh [foundation/coordinator/git ... where does it run?], and is able to respond to these activities and take actions in response.
+GlueScript is a tool for responding to activities in Platform.sh projects, such as creating or merging branches, synchronizing data with parent environments, or activating new environments.
+You can write code that is triggered by these activities and takes action in response.

 GlueScript is powered by a [lightweight JavaScript engine](https://github.com/damz/otto/), and has runtime access to objects representing your Project and Environment.